ExcaliburZero/github-readme-editor/README.md

 - H1 = Adds a level one heading to the current line
 - H2 = Adds a level two heading to the current line
 - H3 = Adds a level three heading to the current line
+- * = Adds a level one bullet point to the current line